hellstorm-software/Kult-Rising/readme.md

 - switched clicker game console to a doorway to create less confusion
     - added label to clicker game door
 - updated clicker game ui
+    - changed color pallete to match the rest of the game

 Fixes<br>